Merkur Progress Review – Going strong since the 1950’s

 I did another pass (shave) after getting lathered up again on level 2 and then another on level 1.
 Level 1 and 2 is very mild compared to most other safety razors, and 1 is too mild.

-Between level 2 and 4 suits me just fine, but I could quite easily just stick with level 2 or 3.
+Between levels 2 and 4 suits me just fine, but I could quite easily just stick with Level 2 or 3.

 I got an excellent smooth shave and enjoyed tinkering around with the settings.